jacob-prince/ContrastiveCoding/README.md

-# Contrastive Coding Account of Category Selectivity in the Ventral Visual Stream
+# A Contrastive Coding Account of Category Selectivity in the Ventral Visual Stream